Australia–United Kingdom relations: Industry

 The City of London has been funding the development of resources in Australia since colonial times, and Anglo-Australian companies have become some of the biggest multinational mining companies such as Rio Tinto and BHP.
 The oil industry in Australia started with Commonwealth Oil Refineries, a collaboration between the Australian government and the Anglo-Persian Oil Company (later BP).
 Ties are strong in the media industry; Rupert Murdoch's involvement in British newspapers and BSkyB is mentioned above, but Fremantle has gone the other way to acquire and merge Crackerjack Productions with the creators of Neighbours.

 The relationship is supported through the Australian British Chamber of Commerce in Australia and Australian Business in the UK based in the Australia Centre in London.

 British nuclear test

-The British carried out 12 nuclears tests on Australian territory from October 3, 1952, until October 9, 1957, the three test zones are Emu Fiel, Montebello Islands and Maralinga.
+The British carried out 12 nuclear tests on Australian territory from October 3, 1952, until October 9, 1957, the three test zones are Emu Field, Montebello Islands and Maralinga.